 It’s worth noting that any dried acrylic stuck in your brushes can ruin them very quickly.
 So it’s important to wash your brushes thoroughly after every painting session.
 Acrylics essentially form a plastic film once they have dried, so removing dry paint is very difficult.
 The beauty of acrylics is that cleaning requires just soap and warm water.
 You should clean your brush until the water is clear to ensure all paint residue is removed.
 Do not leave your brushes tip down in water as it can distort and bend the brush hairs.
 Once cleaned, reshape the tip and leave to dry horizontally.
 Get into the habit of doing this regularly after every session and you’ll find that your brushes last much longer.

-If you have a stiff, dried up brush that you are trying to rescue you may be able to remove the paint with Masters’ Brush Cleaner and Preserver, Zest-it Acrylic Brush Cleaner and Reviver or Colourfull Arts Brush Cleaner and Preserver.
+If you have a stiff, dried up brush that you are trying to rescue you may be able to remove the paint with Masters’ Brush Cleaner and Preserver, Zest-it Acrylic Brush Cleaner and Reviver or Loxley Brush Cleaner and Preserver.

 Visit our How to Clean Acrylic Paint Brushes article for more detailed instructions on how to clean your acrylic painting brushes!